 While it’s natural to want to take care of those around you, neglecting your own needs can lead to negative emotions and toxic guilt.
 If you’ve had a hard time saying no or prioritizing your personal needs over the needs of others, it might be a sign of over-responsibility.

 It can be a hard habit to break, but the good thing is that you can learn to break this habit and find inner peace.
-Today, we’ll explore effective ways to stop feeling responsible for others, prioritize your own needs and emotions, and find inner peace.
+Today, we’ll explore eleven effective ways to stop feeling responsible for others, prioritize your own needs and emotions, and find some inner peace.

 (This post contains affiliate links, meaning I’ll receive a small commission if you purchase through my links at no extra cost to you.
 Please read the full disclosure for more information.)